Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 However, when the cells are grown in another growth condition where mainly other nutrients are present, the same genes might now not be essential and therefore also be more tolerent to transposon insertions in that region.
 It is suggested to compare the results of experiments with cells from the same genetic background grown in different conditions with each other to rule out conditions specific results.

-For wild-type (and mutated) yeast, the interaction network is already made based on previous research [thecellmap.org](<thecellmap.org>).
+For wild-type (and some mutated) yeast, the interaction network is already made based on previous research [thecellmap.org](<thecellmap.org>).
 We want to check the essentiality of all genes in different mutants and compare this with both wild type cells and with each other.
 The goal is to make an overview of the changes in the essentiality of the genes and the interaction network between the proteins.
 With this we aim to eventually be able to predict the synthetic lethality of multiple mutations based on the interaction maps of the individual mutations.